This post may contain affiliate links. Please read our disclosure policy.

 There’s no shortage of sweet breakfast options out there.
-From Baked French Toast Casserole to Homemade Buttermilk Pancakes and Cinnamon Rolls, you have a lot to choose from.
+From Baked French Toast Casserole to Homemade Buttermilk Pancakes and Classic Cinnamon Rolls, you have a lot to choose from.
 But if savory breakfasts like Scrambled Eggs are more your thing, then this Amish breakfast casserole is perfect for you!

 Amish breakfast casserole is savory, cheesy, and slightly eggy.
 The hash browns give it a nice crispy texture, and the bacon adds a touch of smoky flavor.
 It’s so good!